20250929 |

 Recommendation: It is recommended that the City Council:

-(1) Find that the proposed actions in the agenda report do not constitute a project subject to the California Environmental Quality Act
+Find that the proposed action in the agenda report is exempt from the California Environmental Quality Act (CEQA) pursuant to CEQA

 LA County